Dre Campbell Farm

 10 Homemade Powdery Mildew Sprays for Plants

-Powdery mildew can spread quickly in a garden.
-Once it takes hold, it can weaken the plants and slow their growth [1].
+Powdery mildew can spread quickly through a garden.
+Once it appears, it can weaken plants, slow their growth, and reduce harvests if left untreated [1].

 Thankfully, several homemade sprays can help fight this common plant disease.